 What equipment, skills and/or software do I need to take an online course?

 You need following to take an online course:

-1. Personal desktop computer or laptop (not an iPad)
+1. Personal desktop computer or laptop (not an iPad).
+This is required.

 2. Internet access